What is knowledge management and why should you care? Let’s start at the very beginning.

 “Knowledge management is a discipline that promotes an integrated approach to identifying, capturing, evaluating, retrieving, and sharing all of an enterprise’s information assets.
 These assets may include databases, documents, policies, procedures, and previously un-captured expertise and experience in individual workers”.

-This has become the go-to explanation of what knowledge management is.
+This has since become the go-to definition.

 How LMSs Make Knowledge Management Easier:

 It started with internal intranet systems, but their capabilities were limited.
 These were followed by legacy LMSs which were a step in the right direction with more knowledge-sharing functionality, but it wasn’t until the arrival of the NextGen LMS that knowledge management became an achievable goal for every company.

 Growth Engineering’s Academy LMS is designed to engage your learners.
 With it, you can foster a knowledge-sharing culture.
 Here’s how:

 Weaving a Narrative: